-Savings accounts are a great way to start growing your money.
-See how adding investments can grow your money even faster.
+While savings accounts are a great tool for growing your money, investments can help grow your money even more.
+See how they compare.

-April is Youth Financial Literacy Month and to celebrate we’re sharing resources and activities you can use to help guide the children in your life.
-Below is a video to watch together, article to read, questions to discuss, and links to a related comic and activity sheet.
+April is Youth Financial Literacy Month and to celebrate we’re sharing resources and activities you can use to help guide the children in your life – no matter their learning style.
+Below you’ll find a video to watch, article to read, questions to discuss, and links to a related comic and activity sheet.

 Investing Can Be Rewarding, But It’s Also Risky

-A savings account is a great place to store your money at first.
-It’s safe and it pays a little interest.
-But it won’t make you rich!
-Growing your money requires that you move some of it into investments with a higher rate of return.
+A savings account is a great place to store your money when you’re starting out.
+It’s safe and it pays a little interest – but it won’t make you rich!
+In order to grow your money, it’s best to move some of it into investments with a higher rate of return.

 Just compare $100 in a savings account earning 1% interest per year with an investment earning 5% per year and another earning 10% per year.